 The above examples illustrate the INTERJECT Data List reports.
 These reports are structured by specifying what financial data goes into which column and row subtotals setup to show a specific group of accounts.
 INTERJECT provides an alternate method to setting up reports so each worksheet cell can contain any value you need.

-Step 1 : The first thing we are going to do is delete the rows below 44 and completely clear them out.
+Step 1 : The first thing to do is delete the rows below 44 and completely clear them out.

 The report now looks like this.

-Now we are going to use Data Cells to replicate some of the present data.
-By having both data generated by tabular reports and data cells next to each other, we can confirm that they are yielding the same results.
+Now use Data Cells to replicate some of the present data.
+By having both data generated by tabular reports and data cells next to each other, you can confirm that they are yielding the same results.

-Step 2: To see how it works, we'll use a Data Cell equation.
+Step 2: To see how it works, use a Data Cell equation.

 The example below illustrates how the jCell() function can be used to show totals for Actual in March 2002.

-We use the jAcct() function inside the Full Account section to include filters for both the Accounts and Location segments of the chart of accounts.
+Use the jAcct() function inside the Full Account box to include filters for both the Accounts and Location segments of the chart of accounts.

 To get the Function window for jAcct(), just click inside of its function in the formula bar.

 Step 4: Listing out each account for a financial group can take time if the account is large enough.
-Next let's try to use data cells again, but this time we are going to use groupings to make the function easier.
+Next, try to use data cells again, but this time use groupings to make the function easier.

 Step 5: More complex filter text can be used to request precise balances.
 The following example uses a combination of ranges, exclusions, wildcards, and financial groups to return specific data.
 Even Net Income or EBITDA can be presented in a single worksheet cell.